eclipse-archived/ceylon-lang.org/documentation/tour/introduction.md

 of this model is a major advantage of Ceylon over similar languages.

-## Member classes and member class refinement

-You're probably used to the idea of an "inner" class in Java — a class declaration nested inside another class or method.
-Since Ceylon is a language with a recursive block structure, the idea of a nested class is more than natural.
-But in Ceylon, a non-abstract nested class is actually considered a member of the containing type.
-For example, `BufferedReader` defines the member class `Buffer`:

-    class BufferedReader(Reader reader)
-            satisfies Reader {
-        shared default class Buffer()
-                satisfies List<Character> { ... }
-        ...

-    }

-The member class `Buffer` is annotated shared, so we can instantiate it like
-this:

-    BufferedReader br = BufferedReader(reader);
-    BufferedReader.Buffer b = br.Buffer();

-Note that a nested type name must be qualified by the containing type name when used outside of the containing type.

-The member class `Buffer` is also annotated `default`, so we can refine it in a subtype of `BufferedReader`:

-    shared class BufferedFileReader(File file)
-            extends BufferedReader(FileReader(file)) {
-        shared actual class Buffer()
-                extends super.Buffer() { ... }

-    }

-That's right: Ceylon lets us "override" a member class defined by a supertype!

-Note that `BufferedFileReader.Buffer` is a subclass of `BufferedReader.Buffer`.

-Now the instantiation `br.Buffer()` above is a polymorphic operation!
-It might return an instance of `BufferedFileReader.Buffer` or an instance of `BufferedReader.Buffer`, depending upon whether `br` refers to a plain `BufferedReader` or a `BufferedFileReader`.
-This is more than a cute trick.
-Polymorphic instantiation lets us eliminate the "factory method pattern" from our code.

-It's even possible to define a `formal` member class of an `abstract` class.
-A `formal` member class can declare `formal` members.

-    abstract class BufferedReader(Reader reader)
-            satisfies Reader {
-        shared formal class Buffer() {
-            shared formal Byte read();
-        }

-        ...

-    }

-In this case, a concrete subclass of the `abstract` class must refine the `formal` member class.

-    shared class BufferedFileReader(File file)
-            extends BufferedReader(FileReader(file)) {
-        shared actual class Buffer()
-                 extends super.Buffer() {
-             shared actual Byte read() {
-                 ...
-             }
-        }
-    }

-Notice the difference between an `abstract` class and a `formal` member class.
-An `abstract` nested class *may not* be instantiated, and *need not* be refined by concrete subclasses of the containing class.
-A `formal` member class *may* be instantiated, and *must* be refined by every subclass of the containing class.

-It's an interesting exercise to compare Ceylon's member class refinement with the functionality of Java dependency injection frameworks.
-Both mechanisms provide a means of abstracting the instantiation operation of a type.
-You can think of the subclass that refines a member type as filling the same role as a dependency configuration in a dependency injection framework.

 ## There's more...

-Member classes and member class refinement allows Ceylon to support type families.

 Next, we're going to meet [sequences](../sequences), Ceylon's take on the "array" type.